 To further examine the interpolated method (method 4), the experiment was repeated changing the length and orientation of the line segments in the image.
-The results are shown in Figures 10 and 11.
-When changing the length, it becomes obvious that it is not possible to distinguish between lengths of 42 and 42.5 pixels.
-The reason is that the SE length is rounded to an integer value after skewing.
-This means that for each orientation, there is a different set of possible lengths, as can be seen in the graphs obtained by
+The results are shown in Figure 8.
+As seen in these graphs, increasing the length increases the angluar selectivity of the filter.
+Also, for each orientation there is a different set of possible lengths.
+This does not happen with the grey-value morphology (graphs not shown).